 How to get here?

-The best way to get to Zavora is by plane.
-You should be able to find a flight from your home country to Johannesburg, South Africa, and then from Johannesburg to Inhambane Airport.
+Getting to Závora can be a bit tricky, but we promise it will be 100% worth it once you arrive in our little piece of paradise!
+The best option is to find a flight from your home country to Johannesburg, South Africa, and then from Johannesburg to the Inhambane Airport where we will pick you up and bring you to Závora (1.5 hours).
 Some airlines may fly directly from your home country into Maputo, but this is usually a more costly option.
+It is also a 6-7 hour drive from Maputo to Závora which you would be responsible for organizing at your own cost.
 At the moment, LAM is the only company that flies to Inhambane.
 You can buy your ticket online at lam.co.mz.
 It’s a good idea to factor in a few extra hours in Maputo and Johannesburg for your returning flight as LAM is often delayed.

 A cheaper, but more tiring and uncomfortable alternative is to get a chapa (passenger van; frequently overcrowded) from Maputo to Inharrime.